01 of 07

 Fragole con Gelato (Strawberries With Gelato)

-Where to eat fragole con gelato in the Lake Como area: Baba Yaga Steakhouse & Pizza, Via Eugenio Vitali 8 in Bellagio, sits in the historic center of the town.
+Where to eat Fragole con Gelato in the Lake Como area: Baba Yaga Steakhouse & Pizza, Via Eugenio Vitali 8 in Bellagio, sits in the historic center of the town.
 Prices are moderate, but the atmosphere is casual enough to be welcoming for a variety of visitors.
-Closed Wednesdays.